NESA SCHOLARSHIP FAQ

-Do you need to submit proof that you are a NESA member to apply?
+Do I need to submit proof that I’m a NESA member to apply?

-No. NESA staffers will verify that each recipient is a NESA member using the official NESA database.
-NESA membership is based on the date and time the membership application is received by NESA, not on the date you receive your membership packet from the national office.
-There is no need to pay the $40 rush fee to receive your NESA membership by December 31.
-We simply need to receive your NESA membership application online before 11:59pm, December 31, 2014.
+No. NESA staffers will verify that each recipient is a NESA member when the winners are selected next July.
+Scholarship applicants should apply for NESA on or before October 31, but there is no need to pay the $40 rush fee to receive your NESA membership by October 31.
 NESA memberships can be purchased online at http://www.nesa.org/membership.html.

 Am I disqualified if I am deferring my enrollment to college to participate in an LDS mission experience or some other similar activity?